New Suction Denture15 August 2017 Categories: Dentures

 Are Immediate Dentures a solution?27 January 2017 Categories: Uncategorized

 By Clinical Dental Technician, Chris Egan (RDT Dip Lds, CDT Dip Rcs Eng)

 In order to answer this, let’s first explain what “immediate” dentures are.
 Immediate Dentures are those that are put in ‘immediately’ after having a tooth extraction.
 They can replace one tooth or a number of teeth.
 Immediate Dentures are constructed before the teeth have been removed and inserted immediately after the removal of the teeth.

 If the prognosis is very poor for all your remaining teeth, as commonly happens with severe gum disease, an ‘immediate complete denture’ or dentures (top and bottom) may be made and fitted.
 An ‘immediate partial denture’ could also be made as a temporary solution during a course of treatment to allow the gums to heal.

-However, there are several other advantages of Immediate Dentures:
+There are several advantage of Immediate Dentures:

 - Your gums heal better and faster – An Immediate Denture helps keep the blood clots in place and therefore helps the gums to heal better and faster.